cloudify-cosmo/gs-ui-ks/README.md

-# To set up projects like this one do the following :
+# To set up projects like this one do the following:

 1. Install ruby (I used 1.8)